chrultrabook/docs/src/docs/installing/installing-linux.md

 ::: tip
 If you are using `RW_LEGACY` firmware, and after pressing `CTRL` + `L` you reach the `Additional Firmware Menu` white screen, you will need to press `2` to boot from a USB.

+See [this page] (firmware/flashing-firmware.md) for more information about RW_LEGACY booting.
 :::

 ---